 Why Should Pregnant Women Consider Earthing?

-Connect with the earth's electric charge by walking barefoot on grass or sand, holding soil in their hands, swimming in natural bodies of water, or using grounding products such as mats, sheets, and indoor footwear.
+Connect with the earth's electric charge by walking barefoot on grass or sand, holding soil in their hands, swimming in natural bodies of water, or using grounding products such as mats, grounding sheets for bed, and indoor footwear.

 Proponents say it restores the body's natural electrical balance and helps neutralize free radicals that cause inflammation and diseases.
 Although earthing is relatively new and doesn't have robust scientific backing, some studies suggest that it has an array of health benefits.

 What's fascinating about earthing during pregnancy is that it could positively impact the mother's well-being and the baby's development.
 For instance, a study published in the Journal of Environmental and Public Health found that grounding can help promote better sleep quality, reduce stress and anxiety, increase relaxation, and improve perceived health status (1).